-It is best practice to create an email disclaimer that is specific to your organization and the country you are based in, which is then strictly enforced as standard company policy.
-This means that you are less likely to run into any legal complications in the future.
+It is best practice to create an email disclaimer that is specific to your organization and the country you are based in.
+This is then strictly enforced as standard company policy.
+This means you are less likely to run into legal complications over email in the future.

 10. DO choose a dedicated solution to do it for you

-In order to enforce disclaimers across an entire company, dedicated email signature software and solutions can be used to implement disclaimer variations based on the situation of the email sender.
+In order to enforce disclaimers across an entire company, third-party email signature software can be used to implement disclaimer variations based on the situation of the email sender.
 Current email systems simply don’t provide the automation required to achieve full disclaimer compliance.

-With central management, you can ensure that all users’ corporate emails consistently have a professional email signature with the necessary compliant legal disclaimer.
+With central management, you ensure that all users’ corporate emails consistently have a professional email signature with a compliant legal disclaimer.